HPCBio/EBP/scripts/scaffolding/README.md

 SALSA2 begins with a draft assembly generated from long reads such as Pacific Biosciences [23] or Oxford Nanopore [24].
 SALSA2 requires the unitig sequences and, optionally, a GFA-formatted assembly graph [25] representing the ambiguous reconstructions.
 Hi-C reads are aligned to the unitig sequences, and unitigs are optionally split in regions lacking Hi-C coverage.
-A hybrid scaffold graph is constructed using both ambiguous edges from the GFA and edges from the Hi-C reads, scoring edges according to a ìbest buddyî scheme.
+A hybrid scaffold graph is constructed using both ambiguous edges from the GFA and edges from the Hi-C reads, scoring edges according to a ‚Äúbest buddy‚Äù scheme.
 Scaffolds are iteratively constructed from this graph using a greedy weighted maximum matching.
 A mis-join detection step is performed after each iteration to check if any of the joins made during this round are incorrect.
 Incorrect joins are broken and the edges blacklisted during subsequent iterations.